12: Just Another Body

 She is coming...

 Somehow, it was fresh enough to still drip.
-Oh, and the hexagonal glyph had been scrawled on the walls too, ringed with three tendrils, because of course.
+Oh, and a hexagonal glyph had been scrawled on the walls too, ringed with three tendrils, because of course.

 Uzi patted N on the shoulder.
 “C’mon, I think I see an empty table over here.
 Hang in there.”